-Verena Girschik is Assistant Professor of CSR, Communication, and Organization at Copenhagen Business School.
+Verena Girschik is Associate Professor of Business and Society at Copenhagen Business School.
 Her research focuses on the responsibilities of multinational companies in the contexts of complex societal problems and humanitarian crises.
 Zooming in on the relations between companies, governments, NGOs, and other societal actors, she explores how companies negotiate their roles and responsibilities, how they perform them, and with what consequences.
 Her research has been published in Journal of Management Studies, Human Relations, Business & Society, and critical perspectives on international business.

 Francesco Oliviero Caccioni

-Francesco Oliviero Caccioni is a PhD Fellow at the Department of International Economics, Government and Business at Copenhagen Business School.
+Francesco Oliviero Caccioni is a PhD Fellow at the Department of Management, Society and Communication at Copenhagen Business School.
 Focusing on the emergence of bottom-up collaborations in local contexts during the COVID-19 emergency, his project explores how partnership for humanitarian action can be organized in a sustainable and ethical manner.
 He holds an BSc in Philosophy from University of Bologna and an MSc in Business Administration and Philosophy from Copenhagen Business School.
 He previously worked in the Private Sector Partnership department of UNHCR and as consultant for Oxfam IBIS.